 PHP offers some global objects to access the data.
 Assuming you've used the

-<?php // The global $_POST variable allows you to access the data sent with the POST method // To access the data sent with the GET method, you can use $_GET $say = htmlspecialchars($_POST['say']); $to = htmlspecialchars($_POST['to']); echo $say, ' ', $to;
+<?php // The global $_POST variable allows you to access the data sent with the POST method by name // To access the data sent with the GET method, you can use $_GET $say = htmlspecialchars($_POST['say']); $to = htmlspecialchars($_POST['to']); echo $say, ' ', $to; ?>

 Example: Raw Python

-This example uses Python to do the same thing--display the provided data on a web page.
+This example shows how you would use Python to do the same thing — display the submitted data on a web page.
 It uses the CGI Python package to access the form data.

 #!/usr/bin/env python import html import cgi import cgitb; cgitb.enable() # for troubleshooting print("Content-Type: text/html") # HTTP header to say HTML is following print() # blank line, end of headers form = cgi.FieldStorage() say = html.escape(form["say"].value); to = html.escape(form["to"].value); print(say, " ", to)

 There are many other server-side technologies you can use for form handling, including Perl, Java, .Net, Ruby, etc. Just pick the one you like best.
 That said, it's worth noting that it's very uncommon to use these technologies directly because this can be tricky.
 It's more common to use one of the many nice frameworks that make handling forms easier, such as:

 It's worth noting that even using these frameworks, working with forms isn't necessarily easy.
 But it's much easier than trying to write all the functionality yourself from scratch, and will save you a lot of time.

 Note: It is beyond the scope of this article to teach you any server-side languages or frameworks.
 The links above will give you some help, should you wish to learn them.

 Sending files with HTML forms is a special case.
 Files are binary data — or considered as such — whereas all other data is text data.
 Because HTTP is a text protocol, there are special requirements for handling binary data.